Topic IndexLibrary Index

-Complete history and physical examination.
-Your doctor will need to know your age, hand preference, occupation, and any history of other problems with the affected extremity.
-For injuries, your doctor may also need to know the following:
+Complete history and physical exam.
+Your doctor will need to know your age, hand preference, occupation, and any history of other problems with the hand.
+For injuries, your doctor may also need to know:

-Other circumstances about the trauma (for example, was it work-related, with a contaminated piece of machinery or chemical)
+Other information about the injury.
+For example, was it related to work?
+Was the hand injured with a contaminated piece of machinery or chemical?

 Position of the thumb during the injury or fall

-Your past medical history (including tetanus immunization status and current medications)
+Your health history including tetanus vaccine status and current medicines

-In some cases, a diagnosis can be made simply based on a physical examination.
-However, the following tests may also be used to help confirm the diagnosis, or the extent of the problem:
+In some cases, a diagnosis can be made simply based on a physical exam.
+But you may need the following tests to help confirm the diagnosis, or the extent of the problem:

 Arthrography.
-A contrast dye is injected into the hand to allow for better visualization of the joints on X-ray.
+A contrast dye is injected into the hand to allow the doctor to better see the joints on X-ray.

 Bone scintigraphy.
-A dye is injected into a vein and images are obtained to show the distribution of activity of the dye in various tissues and structures.
-The study is usually conducted in phases, with images of the hand taken at different times after the injection of the dye.
+A dye is injected into a vein, and images are taken to show how the dye has entered various tissues and structures.
+The study is usually done in phases.
+Images of the hand are taken at different times after the dye is injected.

 Electromyogram (EMG).
-A test that measures the electrical activity of a muscle or a group of muscles.
-An EMG can detect abnormal electrical muscle activity due to diseases and neuromuscular conditions.
+This test measures the electrical activity of a muscle or a group of muscles.
+An EMG can detect abnormal electrical muscle activity caused by diseases and nervous system conditions.

-Magnetic resonance imaging (MRI).
-A diagnostic procedure that uses a combination of large magnets, radiofrequencies, and a computer to produce detailed images of organs and structures within the body; allows for visualization of the tendons, ligaments, vessels, and nerves in the hand.
+MRI.
+This test uses large magnets, radiofrequencies, and a computer to make detailed images of organs and structures within the body.
+It allows the doctor to see the tendons, ligaments, vessels, and nerves in the hand.

 Ultrasound (also called sonography).
-A diagnostic imaging technique that uses high-frequency sound waves and a computer to create images of blood vessels, tissues, and organs.
-Ultrasounds are used to view internal organs as they function, and to assess blood flow through various vessels.
-In the hand, ultrasound is useful for locating fluid collections, such as cysts.
+This imaging test uses high-frequency sound waves and a computer to make images of blood vessels, tissues, and organs.
+Ultrasounds are used to see internal organs as they function.
+It can see blood flow through various vessels.
+In the hand, ultrasound is useful for finding fluid collections, such as cysts.

 Video fluoroscopy.
-A diagnostic test that allows visual examination of the movement of the hand that can be recorded on a video for repeated viewing.
-A fluoroscope is a device that takes an X-ray and allows for immediate projection of the image on a screen for examination.
+This test lets your doctor see how your hand moves by recording the movement on video for repeated viewing.
+A fluoroscope is a device that takes an X-ray.
+The image is displayed on a screen.